matteocorti/check_ssl_cert/README.md

                                    at the maximum level (without SSL-Labs)
       --allow-empty-san            Allow certificates without Subject
                                    Alternative Names (SANs)
-   -C,--clientcert path            Use client certificate to authenticate -c,--critical days              Minimum number of days a certificate has
-                                   to be valid to issue a critical status.
+      --assume-online              Do not check if the port is open -C,--clientcert path            Use client certificate to authenticate -c,--critical days              Minimum number of days a certificate has to be valid to issue a critical status.